-“Anti-Money Laundering (AML) is a boring problem.” -Me, one year ago.
+“Anti-Money Laundering (AML) is a boring problem.” - Me, one year ago.

 Of all the problems in the world to focus on, why AML?
 Isn’t this just a problem with greedy banks?
 Get rid of the banks and get rid of the problem.
 This last year has been a journey for me.
-I’ve learned more about AML than I ever realized possible.
+I’ve learned more about AML than I ever realised possible.
 And I’ve become convinced that the problem is so big and so important that we have to do something.
 Now.

-At Salv, we’ve decided to tackle the problem head on.
+At Salv, we’ve decided to tackle the problem head-on.
 Let me explain why.

 Not everything was roses

 Once upon a time, let’s say around one hundred years ago, the world felt safe.
 Kids played outside without fear.
 Neighbours knew and trusted each other.
 National pride was at an all-time high.
 And we didn’t worry so much.
 At least, that’s what comes to mind.

 But there was also a bunch of seedy underground stuff that we often leave out of our memories, like systemic racism, doctors that experimented on the underprivileged, treatable diseases that wiped out entire villages, and poverty that was so rampant that families sometimes had a bunch of kids just because they needed the labor.
 At Salv, there’s one American who said her mom grew up as one of eight siblings on a dairy farm.
 Three of her grandparents were given away to other families.
 Two because their families couldn’t take care of them, only one through official means, adoption — his mom had been an unwed single mother.